 Water quality is degraded when toxic chemicals, biological waste, sediment, and excess nutrients (particularly nitrogen and phosphorous) flow into rivers, streams, wetlands, and coastal waters.
-Pollutants are categorized as coming from one of two sources: point sources, where the cause has a single known point of origin into state waters (such as a discharge pipe); and non-point sources, where pollutants come from diffuse origins, as with storm water runoff or groundwater.
-Runoff comes from farms, septic fields, paved surfaces, and lawns.
+Pollutants are categorized as coming from one of two sources: point sources, where the cause has a single known point of origin into state waters (such as a factory discharge pipe); and non-point sources, where pollutants come from diffuse origins, as with storm water runoff or groundwater.
+Runoff works gradually into streams, lakes, rivers, and eventually bays and other saline bodies from farms, septic fields, paved surfaces, and lawns.
 Water can also be polluted from the air -- for example, from acid rain.
 Understandably, it is easier to control pollution from point sources than from non-point ones.

 Informative state rankings on all aspects of water quality do not exist at this time.
 Cross-state comparisons must take into account the size of the economy, population, state hydrology, and pollutants coming in from other states or regions.
 However, states within the Chesapeake Bay watershed report annually on nitrogen, phosphorus, and sediment discharges into the Chesapeake Bay and its tributary rivers.
 Due to long-term joint agreements among these states to limit pollution, excess nutrient discharges into the Chesapeake Bay in recent years have been generally decreasing.
 (See table above.)